 Step by Step Instructions

-Step 1: (See photo 1 above).
-Combine the melted butter, flour, sugar, cinnamon and salt in a bowl butter in a small bowl.
+Step 1: Combine the melted butter, flour, sugar, cinnamon and salt in a bowl butter in a small bowl.
 Mix together with a fork.

 Step 2: (See photo 2 above).
 In a large bowl, whisk together the melted butter and sugars.
 Add the eggs, vanilla, lemon zest and optional grated ginger.
 In a seperate medium bowl, whisk to combine the dry ingredients.

-Step 3: (See photo 3 above).
-Stir half the dry ingredients mixture into the wet.
+Step 3: Stir half the dry ingredients mixture into the wet.
 Stir in the milk and sour cream.
 Next, stir in the remaining dry ingredients.
 Stir in the peaches til just combined.

-Step 4: (See photo 4 above).
-Spoon the batter into the muffin cups all the way to the top.
+Step 4: Spoon the batter into the muffin cups all the way to the top.
 An ice cream scoop or 1/4 cup measuring cup works well for this.

-Instead of paper liners, butter and flour the muffin wells (or use a good nonstick baking spray) to keep the muffins from sticking.
+- Don’t have muffin liners?
+Butter and flour the muffin wells (or use a good nonstick baking spray) instead.
+This will keep the muffins from sticking.

-Bake the muffins at a high heat (425°F) for the first 5 minutes.
-This quick blast of heat helps the muffins rise higher and form nicely rounded tops.
-After that, lower the oven to 350°F so the centers bake through without the tops getting too dark.
+- Bake the muffins at a high heat (425°F) for the first 5 minutes.
+The quick blast of heat helps the muffins rise higher.
+It also helps them get nice rounded tops.
+After 5 minutes, lower the temperature so the centers bake through without the tops getting too dark.

-Let freshly baked muffins sit in the pan for 5–10 minutes to firm up, so they don’t fall apart.
-Then transfer them to a wire rack to cool completely.
+- Let muffins sit in the pan for 5–10 minutes after baking.
+This helps them to firm up, so they don’t fall apart.
+After that, transfer them to a wire rack to cool.
 Don’t leave them in the pan too long, or they’ll keep baking and could dry out.

-To check if the muffins are done, insert a toothpick into the center of one muffins, If it comes out clean with no wet batter, they’re finished baking.
+- Stick a toothpick into the middle of one muffins check if the muffins are done baking.
+If it comes out clean with no wet batter, they’re finished.

 Recipe FAQs